DilkiSasikala/PizzaNow/readme.rst

 The CodeIgniter team would like to thank EllisLab, all the contributors to the CodeIgniter project and you, the CodeIgniter user.

+To run the application
+1. Clone the project
+2. Change the base url to your URL in config.php
+3. Add the database file to your DB server and change username and password in database.php file